webprofusion/certify-docs/docs/letsencrypt.md

 title: What is Let's Encrypt?
 ---

 Let's Encrypt is a free Certificate Authority (CA), and you can find out more details about them at https://letsencrypt.org

+The API Let's Encrypt offers for certificate requests is known as ACME (Automatic Certificate Management Environment).
+Certify The Web is an ACME V2 client, which means it can talk to ACME Certificate Authority services which support the ACME V2 API.

 Using Certify to request a certificate also means you accept the current Let's Encrypt service privacy policy, and their terms and conditions.